What Is Computer Vision Syndrome?

 Help combat computer vision syndrome by adjusting the brightness of your digital device’s screens.
 There are also glare-reducing filters that can be bought and applied to monitors to help reduce glare.

 Clean Your Device Screens & Reduce Ambient Light

-It might sound funny but blinking more also helps reduce the symptoms from computer vision syndrome.
+It might sound funny but blinking more also helps reduce the symptoms from computer vision syndrome which can also lead to dry eye syndrome.
 We tend not to blink as much when working on digital devices.

 Take a Break & Limit the Amount Of Digital Device Time

 There is a rule called 20-20-20 which is specifically designed to help with symptoms caused by computers and digital device use.
 For every 20 minutes of device or computer use, stare at an object which is 20 feet away for 20 seconds.
 This helps the eyes relax from the accommodative state that near work puts them in.